ezyang/ghc-proposals/proposals/0000-private-dependencies.rst

 Its perfectly sound to just prohibit this, but allowing this segues into the solution for type classes.
 Since similar immediate private deps constraints of different packages (or a private dep of one package and a public dep of another) may or may not resolve to the same package, the only solution is to pretend that they *never* do.
 This means that any reexported type must be "freshened", and act as if it was in fact defined in the reexporting package.

-Note that this is different than abstracted, in that it is fine to expose constructors.
+Note that this "freshening" is different than abstraction for two important reasons.
+The first is that it is fine to expose constructors / the structure of the freshened type.
-The only restriction then is any private type mentioned in the constructors must likewise be also exported and freshened.
+The only restriction then is any private type mentioned in the constructors must likewise be also exported and freshened, but this is just the original rule about types in the public interface.
+The second is that there is no abstraction boundary---the reexporting library itself can also be typechecked as if it did indeed define rather that import those reexported definitions.
+The same freshening rules inductively hold so that if a public dependency of the reexporting packages reexports the same types, those will not unify with this package's exports, so the reexports provenance.
+The same types having different properties from different vantage points is one of the major difficulties with designing

 Now we tackle type classes.
 Because type classes instances are, "always exported", due to global coherence constraints, they necessitate the same freshening mechanism as reexports.